richardsonbq/aoai_callcenter/README.md

 ```

 ## Limitations
+#### Token limitation

-- **Token limitation:** this solution currently doen't implement any technique for text chunking.
+This solution currently doesn't implement any technique for text chunking.
 Therefore, the number of Tokens from the Audio Transcription + User Prompt can't be greater than the maximum number of tokens of the selected completion model.
 You can check the updated maximum number of tokens per request [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models#gpt-3-models-1).
 To estimate how many tokens a sequence of characters has, you can visit this [Tokenizer](https://platform.openai.com/tokenizer).
-Finally, if you want to understand the concepts behind Tokens, check this [link] (https://blog.quickchat.ai/post/tokens-entropy-question/).
+Finally, if you want to understand the concepts behind Tokens, check this [link](https://blog.quickchat.ai/post/tokens-entropy-question/).